Legal Profession Admission Board

 Costs & Fee’s

 A major component of accessibility is the cost of obtaining the Diploma in Law, which is significantly less than comparable qualifications.
+It is designed as a pay-as-you-go model, so you graduate debt free.

 This does not include any additional applications you may make during the course of your studies, for example applications for online exams.
 This also does not include the cost of textbooks or other study supports and materials.